Brisbane History, Family Crest & Coats of Arms

 The surname Brisbane was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.
 Probably the first of the name in Scotland was William Brisbone, whose name appears on a list of archers sent from Berwick to Roxburgh in 1298.
 Thomas Brisbane or de Birsbane had a charter in Aberdeenshire from Robert I.

-Important Dates for the Brisbane family
+Early History of the Brisbane family

 This web page shows only a small excerpt of our Brisbane research.
 Another 76 words (5 lines of text) covering the years 1332 and 1706 are included under the topic Early Brisbane History in all our PDF Extended History products and printed products wherever possible.